 It would be difficult to find all of the ingredients in Sleep Support for a reasonable price.
 It is a godsend for alcohol withdrawal insomnia!

-Alcohol Withdrawal Insomnia Remedy #5: Alcohol Support
+Alcohol Withdrawal Insomnia Remedy #5: Calm Support

-Both Sleep Support and Alcohol Support contain magnesium citrate.
+Both Sleep Support and Calm Support contain magnesium citrate.
 If you took both of these supplements together, you would get over 100 mg of magnesium per day.
 This is a good dosage and I’ve had the best results with mega-doses of up to 300 mg per day.

 If I’d just quit drinking and I was struggling with alcohol withdrawal insomnia, I would take: